fpv-iplab/DA-RetinaNet/README.md

 <center><img src='DA-RetinaNet.png' width=90%/></center>

 ## Installation
-You can use this repo following one of these three methods:
+You can use this repo following one of these three methods:<br>
 NB: Detectron2 0.2.1 is required, installing other versions this code will not work.

 ### Detectron 2 on your PC